TBeijen/tbnl-hugo/content/post/2023-03-02-kubernetes-community-days-2023-ams.md

 The [Extended Berkeley Packet Filter](https://en.wikipedia.org/wiki/EBPF) is another technology that is making waves for some time.
 As Wikipedia describes it:

-> A technology that can run sandboxed programs in a privileged context such as the operating system kernel.
+> A technology that can run sandboxed programs in a privileged context, such as the operating system kernel.

 As Raymond de Jong from Isovalent described it in his presentation "Service MESH without the MESS":